ilyasotkov/high-level-devops/docs/index.md

 DevOps has reportedly become a buzzword to the point that some practioners do not even understand what it really means.
 It's great that DevOps has become a buzzword, but it should be clear why **DevOps is valuable**.

-This website presents **opinionated understanding** of what DevOps is and what problems it can solve for businesses that are involved in software development.
+This website presents **opinionated guide** to practicing DevOps.
+Let's discover what problems DevOps can solve and which tools we should use for a best combination of maintainability, scalability, reliability, and security.

 ## Introduction

 [What is DevOps?
 What is the value of DevOps?](/introduction)

-## Developing and managing software projects
+## Managing and developing software

 [Developer experience: from idea to push](/development)